Nandakishore695/Typescript_VS_Javascript/README.md

 - TypeScript code has been written first, then it will be converted to plain JavaScript code using the TypeScript compiler.

 **Why Typescript?**
 - Typescript language that can detect errors in the code during the compile time.

 **TypeScript Features?**
 - OOPs (Object Oreiented Programing)

+**What is Union Type?**
+- A union type has the ability to combine more than one data type for a variable or a function parameter.

 **What is Inheritance?**
 - Inheritance is passing down properties & methods from parent class to child class.